Jose-Pimenta/Todo-list/README.md

 - Add new tasks with a text input
 - Mark tasks as completed or active
 - Delete tasks individually
-- Filter tasks by all, active, or completed (if implemented)
 - Persist tasks in `localStorage` (optional)
-- Responsive design for desktop and mobile

 ## Technologies